 Completely Break the Game (in a good way)

-Some of the best mods are the ones that completely alter the way a game is meant to be played by giving you access to every item in the game.
+Some of the best mods are the ones that completely change the way a game is meant to be played by giving you access to every item in the game.
 The first one we’re recommending you install is the CJB Item Spawner mod, which lets you spawn a host of in-game items including tools, crops, gems, you name it.

 If you’re looking to take things even further, installing the CJB Cheats Menu mod will give you access to a plethora of game-changing modifiers such as infinite health/stamina, faster movement speed, and location warping.
 Although cheats can sometimes devalue the experience of playing a video game, they can also be a lot of fun.